 Technical information about this website’s accessibility

-The content listed below is non-accessible for the following reasons:
+The content listed below is non-accessible for the following reasons.

 Non-compliance with the accessibility regulations

-Content not within the scope of the accessibility regulation
+Content that’s not within the scope of the accessibility regulations

 Preparation of this accessibility statement

-This statement was prepared on 25th August 2020.
-It was last reviewed on 25th August 2020.
+This statement was prepared on 30/06/2022 It was last reviewed on 14/09/2022.

 This website was last tested on 29/06/2022 The test was carried out internally by the University of Westminster Digital Accessibility Team who looked at all primary pages and 1 of each template for different types of posts.